 Intent and Background: It is crucial that Providers maintain autonomy in all aspects of continuing education programs.
-They must uphold quality while ensuring that the educational needs of participants are met without compromising the integrity of the learning experience.
+They must uphold quality while ensuring that the educational needs of learners are met without compromising the integrity of the learning experience.
 This must be done through use of a mechanism to identify and mitigate all actual and potential conflicts of interest to prevent commercial bias and undue influence.

 The mechanism must be employed by the Provider, not the instructor.
 It must include a timeline, process, method, and cure.
 The cure may in no way penalize learners when commercial bias is identified by the Provider.

-- 7.0 6.0 The Provider ensures appropriate administrative processes related to development of publicity, admission, verification of attendance, calculation of continuing education contact hours, and maintenance of attendance records. - 7.1 6.1 The Provider shall ensure that publicity for continuing education activities and descriptive materials utilized during the activity provide complete and accurate information.
+6.0 The Provider ensures appropriate administrative processes related to development of publicity, admission, verification of attendance, calculation of continuing education contact hours, and maintenance of attendance records.

+6.1 The Provider shall ensure that publicity for continuing education activities and descriptive materials utilized during the activity provide complete and accurate information.

-The following information is considered part of the educational content and must be published made available to the learners prior to the start date of the activity.
-The method of distribution is at the discretion of the provider, e.g., meeting book, activity website, or brochure. in the final activity publication and/or registration brochure:
+The following information is considered part of the educational content and must be made available to the learners prior to the start date of the activity.
+The method of distribution is at the discretion of the provider, e.g., meeting book, activity website, or brochure.

 - a.
 Activity title - b.
 Learning objectives - c.
-Detailed hourly agenda and CECH for each activitysession, non-CECH sessions must be explicitly listed as non-CECH - d.
-Intended audience, including include any prerequisite levels of skill, knowledge, or experience required of learners, if applicable - e.
-Costs to the learner (or identify the activity is identified as complimentary if there is no charge) - f.
-Contact information (phone and/or email address) for as designated by the

-- provider - g.
-List Identification of instructors, and professional degree(s)their credentials, and all relevant disclosures - h.
-Learner refund policyand- - i.
+Detailed hourly agenda and CECH for each session, non-CECH sessions must be explicitly listed as non-CECH - d.
+Intended audience, include any prerequisite levels of skill, knowledge, or experience required of learners, if applicable - e.
+Costs to the learner or identify the activity as complimentary - f.
+Contact information (phone and/or email address) as designated by the provider - g.
+Identification of instructors, their credentials, and all relevant disclosures - h.
+Learner refund policy - i.
 Activity cancellation and/or modification policy - j.
 Identification of Joint Provider, if applicable - k.
 Identification of commercial interests providing financial support.
 If none, the following statement must be used: